-The stress hormone corticosteroid can suppress the effectiveness of the immune system (e.g. lowers the number of lymphocytes).
+The stress hormone corticosteroid can suppress the effectiveness of the immune system (e.g., it lowers the number of lymphocytes).

 Stress can also have an indirect effect on the immune system as a person may use unhealthy behavioral coping strategies to reduce their stress, such as drinking and smoking.

-Stress responses have an effect on digestive system.
-During stress digestion is inhibited.
-After stress digestive activity increases.
-This may affect the health of digestive system and cause ulcers.
+Stress responses have an effect on the digestive system.
+During stress, digestion is inhibited.
+After stress, digestive activity increases.
+This may affect the health of the digestive system and cause ulcers.
 Adrenaline released during a stress response may also cause ulcers.

-Hypertension (consistently raised blood pressure over several weeks) is a major risk factor in coronary heart disease (CHD) However, CHD may be caused by eating too much salt, drinking too much coffee or alcohol.
+Hypertension (consistently raised blood pressure over several weeks) is a major risk factor in coronary heart disease (CHD).
+However, CHD may be caused by eating too much salt or drinking too much coffee or alcohol.

-All of these are likely to have an adverse effect on a person’s health so could cause some of the ill-effects attributed to stress per se.
+All of these are likely to have an adverse effect on a person’s health, so they could cause some of the ill effects attributed to stress per se.

 Stress and Immune Function

-A current example of this is AIDS - Acquired immune deficiency syndrome.
-Here the immune system is suppressed leaving the vulnerable to illness.
+A current example of this is AIDS (acquired immune deficiency syndrome).
+Here the immune system is suppressed, leaving them vulnerable to illness.
 Stress would just lead to frequent illness and infections.

-Stress responses have an effect on digestive system.
-During stress digestion is inhibited.
-After stress digestive activity increases.
-This may affect the health of digestive system and cause gastric ulcers
+Stress responses have an effect on the digestive system.
+During stress, digestion is inhibited.
+After stress, digestive activity increases.
+This may affect the health of the digestive system and cause gastric ulcers

 The executive monkey study by Brady (1958) seems to support this theory.